microsoft/ELL/tutorials/vision/compute/README.md

 ### Test the Darknet Model

-Great, next you can test that the `darknet.ellmodel` works with the ELL model "interpreter" by running the following:
+Great, next you can test that the `darknet.ell` works with the ELL model "interpreter" by running the following:

 ````
-python demo.py darknet_config.json darknetImageNetLabels.txt --model darknet.ellmodel
+python demo.py darknet_config.json darknetImageNetLabels.txt --model darknet.ell
 ````

 And with camera pointing at a Zebra you should see something like this: